djbrownbear/better-bake/README.md

 # Visit the Live Project

-Open [Employee-Polls App](https://aaron.aaronandanita.com/employee-polls) to view in your browser.
+Open [Better Bake App](https://aaron.aaronandanita.com/bettter-bake) to view in your browser.

-# Employee Polls Project
+# Better Bake Polls Project

-This is the final assessment from Udacity's React & Redux course.
-It is a "Would You Rather" polling app to vote between two options.
+This is inspired by the final assessment from Udacity's React & Redux course.
+It is a "Who Baked It Better" polling app to vote between two options.
 Here are a few of the key features:

     1. Login - allows user to login.
     2. Dashboard - toggle between answered and unanswered polls.
     3. Leaderboard - to see number of votes and polls answered.
-    4. New Poll - create new "Would You Rather" polls.
+    4. New Poll - create new "Who Baked It Better" polls.

 ## TL;DR